Login with your member password below to see your content

 Click the more info button to see what we offer...

 Picture this: snow at Christmas, roasted chestnuts, cheerfully squeezed accordions, foaming mugs in biergartens and crispy pork knuckle… as enjoyed in a tiny town by a flowing river in a breathtaking alpine valley.
 That is Chiusa or Klausen as it is called in German.

-We don’t typically address money matters.
-We simply convey our lasting impressions of the towns and villages we love, share our memories, and present our point of view.
+I don’t typically address money matters.
+I simply convey my lasting impressions of the towns and villages my family and I love, share our memories, and present our point of view.
 Even so, travelling is a practical pursuit, money is critical, and Chiusa is undoubtedly a boutique village.
 One pays for the postcard… but it comes alive for less than you expect, which is why I mention cost.